Meet the BIM Lab

 Illustration of four people looking at abstract data on a white board

-The BIM Lab is directed by Dr. Todd Girard and our current team includes undergraduate and graduate students at various levels of training, as well as volunteer research assistants.
-With the start of the new year members are in flux – please stay tuned for updates and more lab member profiles.
+The BIM Lab is directed by Dr. Todd Girard and our current team includes undergraduate and graduate students at various levels of training, as well as volunteers and research assistants.

 Photo of Todd